sheinsight/shineout-next/packages/shineout/src/menu/__doc__/guide.en.md

 ## Usage Principles

-### Keep the menu flat: A flat hierarchy can expose more functions to users at first glance, thereby improving the efficiency of information access and reducing operation steps;\n Control the number of menu items: According to Miller's Law, the average person can keep 5-9 items in their working memory.
+### Keep the menu flat: A flat hierarchy can expose more functions to users at first glance, thereby improving the efficiency of information access and reducing operation steps\n Control the number of menu items: According to Miller's Law, the average person can keep 5-9 items in their working memory.
 Too many options can increase the user's selection time, and an excessive number of menu items can overwhelm and intimidate users.

 ## Copywriting Guide